Ishrak-Saleh/web-programming-basics-form/README.md

-# 📦 PHP Registration Form
+## PHP Registration Form
-A lightweight and responsive PHP-based **User Management System** built with a clean, modular structure.
+A lightweight and responsive PHP-based Registration Form built with a clean, modular structure.
 This project demonstrates core concepts of web development using **PHP**, **HTML**, **CSS**, and **MySQL**, running on **XAMPP**.
 ---

-## 🚀 Features
+## Features
 - Register, view, edit, and delete users seamlessly
 - MySQL database integration with prepared statements
 - Modular architecture for better code organization